By Trae Jacobs,

 When you buy through our links, we may earn an affiliate commission.

-Have you noticed an unusual color on your Samsung TV?
-Like a yellow tint across the face of your TV screen.
-This might happen when you turn on your TV, and sometimes, the yellow tint might go away when you connect an external device like your PS5.
-Sometimes, pictures will keep blinking out like your TV is losing signal.
-But why does your Samsung TV have a yellow tint, and how can you fix it?
+Have you noticed an unusual yellow tint on your Samsung TV screen?
+Perhaps it occurs when you turn on your TV and sometimes goes away when you connect an external device like a PS5.
+So, what causes a Samsung TV to have a yellow tint, and how do you fix it?

 How to Fix Yellow Tint on Samsung TV Screen

 When your TV screen is yellow, it affects playing video games or watching movies.
 Understandably, this is a situation you would want to resolve immediately.

 Here’s how to fix a Samsung TV with a yellow tint, even if you’re not an expert in TV repair.